mechanicles/mechanicles/README.md

 A full-stack Ruby developer based out of Pune, India.
 Love Ruby, JavaScript, Open Source Software and Vim.

-I have ten years of professional experience in a wide variety of business areas.
+I have thirteen years of professional experience in a wide variety of business areas.
 Know more about me on [LinkedIn](https://www.linkedin.com/in/santosh-wadghule).

 You can find my Rails contributions 💎 [here](http://contributors.rubyonrails.org/contributors/santosh-wadghule/commits).